raspberrypilearning/3D-scene/en/step_4.md

 ## Set the scene

 In this step you will set the scene by adding a backdrop and sprites.

-In the next step, you will be programming your sprites so don't worry about coding for now.
+You will be programming your sprites in the next step so don't worry about coding for now.

 **Walking in the hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}